esr360/Kayzen-GS/README.md

 By default, using **inline-block** for columns causes a [natural whitespace](http://css-tricks.com/fighting-the-space-between-inline-block-elements/) to appear between each column, which can vary in width from font to font and browser to browser.
 Indeed, this has caused [many people many problems](http://stackoverflow.com/search?q=inline-block+column), and there are plenty of go-to [hacky and impractical](http://davidwalsh.name/remove-whitespace-inline-block) work arounds, none of which are really suitble for a production environment.
 However, for the first time Kayzen GS allows for the use of completely usable and functional columns which use **inline-block** and have **no white-space**.
 And to top it all off, it works on all browsers, including **Internet Explorer 6**!

-#### Case Study: Pure by Yahoo - solving the unsolvable

-Amazingly, in the [Github issue](https://github.com/yahoo/pure/issues/41) of over 150 comments, it would seem that the problem was deemed unsolvable.

 ### What about Flex?

 Go ahead and use Flex instead of this if you want, seriously.
 I'm a firm believer of improving web standards, so completely understand why anyone would prefer to use newer technologies.